NATIONAL PREPAREDNESS MONTH REMINDS EVERYONE TO PREPARE NOW

-Pensacola, Fla. – Last September was a busy month for Florida with multiple storms impacting the state, including Northwest Florida.
+Pensacola, Fla. – September and October are often the most active months of the Atlantic hurricane season.
 In observance of September being National Preparedness Month, the Florida Department of Health in Escambia County encourages residents to take this opportunity to prepare for disasters, especially hurricanes and tropical storms.

 Hurricanes and tropical storms cause high winds, flooding, heavy rain, and storm surges.
 Even if there is limited risk of landfall, it is important to be prepared and plan ahead to ensure your family’s health and safety.